-Crestron® DM® Switchers provide the foundation for a complete DigitalMedia system, delivering an advanced, true high-definition multi-room AV signal routing solution that's extremely flexible and installer-friendly.
+Crestron® DM® Switchers provide the foundation for a complete DigitalMedia system, delivering an advanced 4K Ultra High-Definition AV signal routing solution that's extremely flexible and installer-friendly.
 The DM-MD64X64 is a modular matrix switcher designed for large-scale projects demanding ultimate reliability.
-It delivers ultra fast signal routing and pure, lossless distribution of HDMI® and other signals to support all the Blu-ray Disc® players, HDTV receivers, digital media servers, computers, HD cameras and high-definition displays that fill any modern facility.
+It delivers ultra fast signal routing and pure, lossless distribution of HDMI® and other signals to support all the Blu-ray Disc® players, HDTV receivers, digital media servers, computers, HD cameras, and high-definition displays that fill any modern facility.
 DigitalMedia thoughtfully manages all of the disparate AV signals and devices to deliver a transparent user experience, and ensure an optimum video image and audio signal at every location.

 Featuring a scalable blade-based design, the DM-MD64X64 affords maximum input and output count in a condensed 14U rack-mountable chassis.
-The DM-MD64X64 is field-configurable to handle up to 64 inputs and 64 outputs, supporting HDMI, HDBaseT, DM 8G® Fiber, DM 8G Single-Mode Fiber, and DM 8G+ signals[1,2].
+The DM-MD64X64 is field-configurable to handle up to 64 inputs and 64 outputs, supporting HDMI, HDBaseT®, analog audio, and all types of DigitalMedia 8G signals[1,2].
 Through a selection of hot-swappable input and output blades, and a variety of DM 8G transmitters and receivers, the DM-MD64X64 allows extensive connectivity throughout a commercial or residential facility, supporting a wide range of signal types all through one switcher!

 As the leader in HDMI and control system technologies, Crestron developed DigitalMedia (DM) to deliver the first complete HD AV distribution system to take HDMI to a higher level.
 DigitalMedia allows virtually any mix of HDMI and other AV sources to be distributed throughout a room, building, or campus.